cea-hpc/modules/doc/source/module.rst

        Option :option:`--all`/:option:`-a` added

     .. versionchanged:: 5.3
-       *pattern* may include variant specification to filter results
+       *pattern* may include variant specification or extra specifier to filter results

 Modulefiles